rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part05/README.md

 ### Deriving a `Path` with `relativize()`

 The `Path` interface provides a method `relativize(Path)` for constructing the relative path from one `Path` object to another.
 Consider the following relative and absolute path examples using the `relativize()` method.
+The new path is relative to the original path. _Relativization is the inverse of resolution._

 ````
 Path path1 = Paths.get("fish.txt");